 - During any emergency situation, and,

-- At other times when Master specifies it or the OOW deems necessary.
+- At other times the Master specifies it or the OOW deems it necessary.

 Conditions of Visibility